Getting home to your excitable pooch or cat at the end of a busy day is enough to put a smile on anyone’s face.

 Dogs are pack animals and enjoy the companionship of having another dog in the household.
 Cats are more solitary creatures and are often happy enough living alone.
 However, all cats are different – introducing another cat to your moggy once they have gone past the socialisation period could stress them out.
 But on the other hand, cats which have been in the company of other kitties since they were in a litter may be much happier with a mate.

-If you’re really worried about leaving your pet at home all day and can’t bear to have them out of your sight/are concerned they may be chewing your curtains while you’re at work, you could invest in some pet CCTV.
-There are lots of options available when it comes to cameras to keep an eye on your pet.
-The Motorola Scout 85, for example allows you to view your pet from anywhere, at any time – you can even use the talk function and speak to your pet.
+If you’re really worried about leaving your pet at home all day and can’t bear to have them out of your sight/are concerned they may be chewing your curtains while you’re at work, you could invest in a pet CCTV.